FrancescoDiSalesGithub/GTFO-BINS-pwnedList/README.md

 # GTFO-BINS-pwnedList
-sudoers file in which there are all the possible privilege escalation using sudo privilege with gtfo bins
+sudoers file in which there are all the possible privilege escalations using sudo privilege with gtfo bins

 https://gtfobins.github.io/

+Note: It's suggested to run this script on a testing system rather than a production system

 ## How-to Install